 In The Mind’s Eye, the chief engineer of the Enterprise, Geordi LaForge (LeVar Burton), is on his way to a conference on Risa when he is abducted by Romulans.
 He is tortured and subject to brainwashing.
 His actions are controlled and triggered through the VISOR he wears to enhance his vision (Geordi is blind).

 I can’t fault the writers here for this plot; the story premise is a good one.
-The problem comes on rewatching it after having seen Star Trek: Generations which contains almost the same storyline: Geordi is captured by rogue Klingons and tortured by an evil scientist named Soran, then his VISOR is used to gain valuable information about the Enterprise.
+The problem comes with rewatching it after having seen Star Trek: Generations which contains almost the same storyline: Geordi is captured by rogue Klingons and tortured by an evil scientist named Soran, then his VISOR is used to gain valuable information about the Enterprise.

-It’s unfortunate that the writers chose to use the same story again, because The Mind’s Eye is a pretty good episode.
-Upon his return to the Enterprise, Geordi finds that they are escorting a Klingon ambassador (portrayed by Larry Dobkin) to a colony world which is in the throes of a civil war to separate itself from the Klingon Empire.
+It’s unfortunate that the writers chose to use the same story again because The Mind’s Eye is a pretty good episode.
+Upon his return to the Enterprise, Geordi finds that they are escorting a Klingon ambassador (portrayed by Larry Dobkin) to a colony world that is in the throes of a civil war to separate itself from the Klingon Empire.
 The colony’s governor (portrayed by Edward Wiley) accuses the Federation of aiding the rebels.

 What follows is a cat and mouse game as Geordi is manipulated to cause more friction and suspicion between the Federation and the Klingon Empire, yet have no recollection of it.
 As one of the Enterprise‘s most trusted and loyal crew, he is free from suspicion, making it easy for those using him to succeed with their plan.